Peter Weber Finally Confirms His Relationship Status With ‘Bachelor’ Castoff Kelley Flanagan

 Peter Weber says he is not dating Kelley Flanagan.
 The Bachelor star, who has been hanging out with his fifth-place finisher on the ABC reality show, finally set the record straight during an episode of The Viall Files podcast.

-In the weeks following his disastrous Bachelor finale, Peter has been seen hamming it up in Full House-inspired TikTok videos with Kelley while hanging out with her in Chicago.
+In the weeks following his disastrous Bachelor finale, Peter has been seen hamming it up in Full House-inspired TikTok videos with Kelley while spending time with her in Chicago.
 Several Bachelor Nation friends, including Clay Harbor and Dustin Kendrick, have teased that the two are dating.

 But Peter says that’s not the case—at least not now.

 “Are we dating?”
 The Bachelor star said of Kelley.
 “No. Do I love spending time with her?
 Absolutely.
 We’re not dating.
 Could I see that in the future?
+I’m always transparent.
 Yeah, of course.
-I’m always transparent.
 I’d be extremely lucky and very happy if that happened.”

 Peter went on to explain that after his messy Hannah Ann Sluss-Madison Prewett triangle, he’s the “last” person that needs to rush into any kind of relationship.
-The pilot explained that at this point he needs to take things “really, really slow” with any woman he’s interested in.
+The pilot said that at this point, he needs to take things “really, really slow” with any woman he’s interested in.

 View this post on Instagram